rafabelokurows/sports-odds/README.md

 # Scraping sports (NFL and MLB) odds from sportsbook

+Update 2024-12-05: It was good while it lasted.
+Betclic has changed their API, so I'm not able to scrape their odds (at least for the moment).
+I've started an exploration.py script to see if I could get around their new validations.
+Let's see how that evolves.
+New Security Validations: Cloudfront

 Update 2024-09-08: I renamed the repository as I've just added a scraper for NFL game odds to go with the one for MLB games that was already in place.

 **Short-term Goal**: analyzing how the moneyline and odds move over time for a certain game